Your Medical Healthcare CARE LEVEL (I-IV) Placement

 - FMC Butner (North Carolina); the cancer center for the BOP, provides inpatient medical/surgery and mental healthcare and sex offender treatment programs, along with housing all security levels.

-- FMC Carswell (Texas); the only facility just for women.
+- FMC Carswell (Texas); is the only facility just for women.

 - FMC Devens (Massachusetts); provides dialysis, one of several facilities that provide a residential sex offender program, along with inpatient mental healthcare.